Material Services Specialist

 - Rotate and arrange stock as new stock is received with special attention paid to expiration dates

 - Deliver and store items on shelves, pallets, carts according to procedures as needed and assigned

 - Count and replenish floor stock and completes inventory of all issued supplies to the cart on the computer system

 - Reconciles charges received to supplies consumed and notifies Materiel Manager of lost charges

-- Complete proper breakdown of supplies into proper package, roll, box, etc
+- Complete proper breakdown of supplies into the proper package, roll, box, etc

 - Check and restock special procedure and dan carts

 - Prepare outgoing supplies/equipment and maintain proper receipt paperwork

 - Conduct weekly spot checks of supply inventory to coordinate IMS accuracy